 Allocated tips.
-You must report all your tips from 2018, including both cash tips and noncash tips, as income on Form 1040, line 1; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
-Any tips you reported to your employer in 2018 are included in the wages shown on your Form W-2, box 1, Add to the amount in box 1 only the tips you received in 2018 and didn't report to your employer.
+You must report all your tips from 2019, including both cash tips and noncash tips, as income on Form 1040 or Form 1040-SR, line 1; Form 1040-NR, line 8; or Form 1040-NR-EZ, line 3.
+Any tips you reported to your employer in 2019 are included in the wages shown on your Form W-2, box 1, Add to the amount in box 1 only the tips you received in 2019 and didn't report to your employer.
 This should include any allocated tips shown on your Form(s) W-2, box 8, unless you have adequate records to show that your unreported tips are less than the amount in box 8.
-Although allocated tips are shown on your Form W-2, they aren't included in box 1 on that form and no tax is withheld from these
+Although allocated tips are shown on your Form W-2, they aren't included in box 1 on that form and no tax is withheld from these tips.

 Tips you must report to your employer.
-You must give your employer a written report of cash and charge tips if you received \$20 or more in tips during a month.
+If you receive \$20 or more in cash tips, you must report 100% of those tips to your employer through a written report.
+Cash tips include tips paid by cash, check, debit card, and credit card.
+The written report should include tips your employer paid to you for charge customers, tips you received directly from customers, and tips you received from other employees under any tip-sharing arrangement.
 If, in any month, you worked for two or more employers and received tips while working for each, the \$20 rule applies separately to the tips you received while working for each employer and not to the total you received.
-Your reportable tips include cash tips received from customers, charged tips (credit and debit card charges) distributed to you by your employer, and tips received from other employees under any tip-sharing arrangement.
 You must report your tips to your employer by the 10th day of the month following the month you received them.
 If the 10th day of the month falls on a Saturday, Sunday, or legal holiday, give your employer the report by the next business day.
-For example, because March 10, 2019, is a Sunday, you must report your tips received in February 2019 by March 11, 2019.
+For example, because May 10, 2020, is a Sunday, you must report your tips received in April 2020 by May 11, 2020.